-The RLF Reading Round is a unique network of reading groups.
-The groups differ in a number of ways from traditional-style book groups: most importantly, each group is run by a practising author (who has worked for at least two years in the RLF Fellowship scheme.)
-The group leaders, or ‘lectors’, may be playwrights, poets, writers of fiction or non-fiction: all are able to offer a unique ‘insider’s’ perspective on the texts under discussion.
+RLF Reading Round is a unique network of reading groups.
+The groups differ in a number of ways from traditional-style book groups: most importantly, each group is run by a published author (who has worked for at least two years in the RLF Fellowship scheme).
+The group leaders, or ‘Lectors’, may be playwrights, poets, writers of fiction or non-fiction: all are able to offer a unique ‘insider’s’ perspective’ on the texts under discussion.

 There’s no reading to be done either before or after the sessions.
-Instead, each week the group listens to a different piece, or pieces, of writing that the lector reads out loud.
+Instead, each week the group listens to different pieces of writing that the Lector reads out loud.
 The selected writing might be a short story, poem, speech, memoir or piece of narrative non-fiction.
-The piece is then discussed at some length to get under the skin of the text: What effects does it have on us as we read?
+The pieces are then discussed at some length to get under the skin of the text: What effects does it have on us as we read?
 How does it achieve those effects?
 Guided by the lector, participants consider the text in detail, looking at tone, choice of words, viewpoint, the effect of a certain image or turn of phrase, and so on.

 Further information (pdf)

 ‘Reading Round sessions tend to be more intensive than conventional reading groups and more incisive.
 They focus on the mechanics of a text, on its language, structure and artistry rather than just on its narrative and characterisation.
 Liking a book is one thing, but discovering why one likes it is another.
 Most people have responded very positively: they like the element of discovery, appreciate the more impromptu approach and welcome the critical focus.’